Lawyers seeking 32% of $641M Flint tainted water settlement - WTMJ

 Michigan is paying $600 million of the settlement.
 Attorney General Dana Nessel said she will not take a public position on how much the attorneys should receive unless asked by U.S. District Judge Judith Levy.

-Levy will decide how much money for lawyers will be carved out of the settlement.
+Levy will decide how much money for lawyers will be taken out of the settlement.
 In a typical Michigan personal-injury case, lawyers would get one-third.
-The Flint water litigation has involved thousands of residents, a raft of state defendants and complex legal issues.
+The Flint water litigation has involved thousands of victims, a raft of state defendants and complex legal issues.

-“This is not an outrageous request,” said John O’Connor, a San Francisco lawyer who has testified as an expert on fees in more than 200 cases.
+“This is not an outrageous request,” said John O’Connor, a San Francisco lawyer who has testified as a fee expert in more than 200 cases.
 “I would expect the court would award somewhere between $150 million to $202 million. … If it weren’t for lawyers taking huge risks, the class would get nothing.”

+But at least one state lawmaker from Flint believes $100 million would be enough.

+“Flint families took 100 percent of the harm.
+Flint families should not have a third of the settlement taken from them,” said Rep. Cynthia Neeley, the wife of Mayor Sheldon Neeley.

 The settlement makes money available to every Flint child who was exposed to the water, every adult who can show an injury, certain business owners and anyone who paid water bills.
 The deadline to register is March 29.